Cross-Impact of Order Flow Imbalance in Equity Markets: Forecasting future returns

-It is also interesting to note that forward-looking models using integrated OFIs (the bottom panel in Table \ref{tab:pi_ci_for}) cannot significantly outperform models using the best-level OFIs (the top panel in Table \ref{tab:pi_ci_for}).
+It is also interesting to note that forward-looking models using integrated OFIs cannot significantly outperform models using the best-level OFIs.
 This phenomenon might stem from the fact that the integrated OFIs do not explicitly take into account the level information (distance of a given level to the best bid/ask) of multi-level OFIs, and are agnostic to different sizes resting at different levels on the bid and ask sides of the book.
-To verify this claim, we conduct experiments of forward-looking price-impact models with multi-level OFIs in Appendix \ref{sec:pi_deep_sup_future}.
-The results support our earlier intuition that certain level-specific information, useful for predicting future returns, is lost in the integration process of the multi-level OFIs.
-In accordance with our findings, previous studies (such as \citet{hasbrouck2002limit,cao2009information}) have demonstrated that limit orders at different price levels may contain different information content with respect to predicting future returns.
+Previous studies (such as \citet{hasbrouck2002limit,cao2009information, cenesizoglu2022asymmetric}) demonstrated that traders might strategically choose to place their orders in different levels of the book depending on various factors, therefore limit orders at different price levels may contain different information content with respect to predicting future returns.
+A further study with more focus on the impact of multi-level OFIs over different time horizons is suggested.